Aameer/aameer.github.io/_posts/2014-10-31-cross-origin-resource-sharing-cors.markdown

 title: "Cross Origin Resource Sharing (CORS)"
 date: 2014-10-31T02:07:18+05:30
 ---
-[Same Origin Policy](http://en.wikipedia.org/wiki/Same-origin_policy) an imporatnt concept of web application security model but while biulding RESTful Api's you may need work arounds to tackle it, some are mentioned under:
+[Same Origin Policy](http://en.wikipedia.org/wiki/Same-origin_policy) is an imporatnt concept of web application security model but while biulding RESTful Api's you may need work some arounds to tackle it, some of them are mentioned as under:

 * Integration Middleware